Corporate Governance Report

 General Meeting of Shareholders

-At the Annual General Meeting in April 2015, 30 shareholders participated, representing a total of 35.8 per cent of all votes in the company.
-The Annual General Meeting adopted the consolidated income statement and balance sheet, adopted the Board of Directors proposal concerning dividend, discharged the Board of Directors and President from liability and appointed PricewaterhouseCoopers AB as auditor.
-All members of the Board of Directors were re-elected and Anders Ullberg was appointed as Chairman.
+and votes in the company, were represented.
+The Annual General Meeting adopted the consolidated income statement and balance sheet, adopted the Board of Directors’ proposal concerning dividend, discharged the Board of Directors and President from liability and appointed KPMG AB as auditor.
+Members of the Board Jan Barchan, Anna Karinen, Agneta Nestenborg, Erik Strömqvist and Anders Ullberg were re-elected, and Jan Bardell was newly elected.
+The Annual General Meeting also re-elected Anders Ullberg as Chair of the Board.
 The Meeting also established principles for benefits to senior management and appointed the Nomination Committee.
 The minutes of the Annual General Meeting can be found on the company’s website.

 Composition of the Board of Directors

-The members elected by the Annual General Meeting are to be regarded as independent in relation to the company and the company management.
-All, apart from Jan Barchan and Anna Karinen, are independent of major shareholders.
+The Board members are presented on pages 78-79 of the annual report and under Board of Directors and auditors.
+The members elected by the Annual General Meeting are to be regarded as independent in relation to the company and the company management All, apart from Jan Barchan and Anna Karinen, are independent of major shareholders.

 The task of the Board of Directors is to administer the company’s business in the best way possible and safeguard the interests of the shareholders in its work.
 The Board’s work follows rules of procedure adopted annually at the inaugural board meeting.
 The rules of procedure specify the division of duties between the Board and the President, the responsibilities of the Chairman and President respectively, and the forms of financial reporting.
 The President takes part in the work of the Board of Directors and other employees take part when this is called for.
-The Group’s Chief Financial Officer is the secretary to the Board.
-In 2015 the Board of Directors held eight meetings, including the inaugural meeting immediately following the Annual General Meeting.
+The Group’s Chief Financial Officer acts as secretary to the Board.
+In 2022 the Board of Directors held 7 meetings, including the inaugural meeting in connection with the Annual General Meeting.
 The attendance of the members is shown in the table below.

 Policies, guidelines and instructions

 The Board of Directors has set up an Audit Committee.
 The Committee monitors the effectiveness of the company’s internal controls, management of the company’s risks and assures the quality of the company’s financial reporting.
-The Audit Committee consists of Lars Engström (chairman), Peter Gossas and Anders Ullberg.
-The presenter in the Committee is the Chief Financial Officer.
+The Audit Committee consists of Agneta Nestenborg (chair), Jan Bardell, Erik Strömqvist and Anders Ullberg.
+The presenter on the Committee is the Chief Financial Officer.
 Apart from the Group’s quarterly reports, during the year the Committee has taken note of and dealt with reports from the follow-up of internal controls.
-In addition, the Committee has been updated on the development of major current fixed price contracts, dealt with accounting matters, with particular focus on impairment calculations, as well as continually following the progress of the Group’s legal disputes.
-The company’s auditors reported to the Committee on their findings from the six-monthly accounts, the hard-close and internal control, conducted at the time of the second and third quarter closings, and the audit of the annual accounts.
+In addition, the Committee has been updated on the development of major current fixed price contracts, dealt with accounting matters, with particular focus on impairment testing, as well as continually following the progress of the Group’s legal disputes.
+The company’s auditors reported to the Committee on their findings from the third quarter closing and the audit of the annual accounts.
 The Committee meets before each reporting date and on more occasions if necessary.
-The Committee held five meetings during the year.
+The Committee held four meetings during the year.
 The Audit Committee works in accordance with the instructions adopted annually by the Board of Directors and reports on its work to the Board of Directors.

-The total board fee paid by Studsvik AB for 2015 amounted to SEK 2,300,000 (2,200,000).
-In accordance with a resolution passed by the Annual General Meeting, the Chairman of the Board receives SEK 650,000 per year and ordinary members SEK 225,000 per year.
+The total board fee paid by Studsvik AB for 2022 amounted to SEK 2,000 (1,850) thousand.
+In accordance with a resolution passed by the Annual General Meeting, the Chair of the Board receives SEK 650 thousand per year and ordinary members SEK 225 thousand per year.
 No fee is paid to members appointed by the employee organizations.
-The chairman of the Audit Committee receives a fee of SEK 150,000 per year and the members SEK 75,000 per year.
+The chair of the Audit Committee receives a fee of SEK 150 thousand per year and the members SEK 75 thousand per year.
 No fee is paid to the Remuneration Committee.
-Board fees paid are presented in note 38 on page 46.
+Board fees paid are presented in Note 9 on page 54 in the Annual Report.

 President/CEO and Executive Group Management

-The Group’s operative business was conducted in 2015 in subsidiaries of Studsvik AB, which are included in the three business areas.
-Operations in the business areas were followed up partly through business area reviews, partly through active board work in the subsidiaries.
-The business area reviews, which take place quarterly, not only analyze and discuss financial developments, but also market developments, risks and CR issues, among other things.
+The Group’s operative business was conducted in subsidiaries, which are included in the four business areas.
+Operations in the business areas were followed up in business area reviews.
+The quarterly business area reviews not only analyze and discuss financial developments, but also market developments, risks and sustainability issues, among other things.
 The management groups for the business areas follow the business areas’ day to day activities on a monthly basis.
 Business plans and budgets are prepared by each business area in consultation with the Executive Group Management.
-The business is carried on in accordance with the rules, guidelines and policies established by the parent company, and local rules established by the respective local board.
-The heads of business areas have budget responsibility and are to ensure growth in their operations as well as being responsible for utilizing the synergies between the Group’s various units.
+The business is carried on in accordance with established rules, guidelines and policies, and local rules established by the respective local board.
+The business area presidents have budget responsibility and are to ensure growth in their operations as well as being responsible for utilizing the synergies between the business areas.

 - that company strategies and goals are followed up,